 In closing let me give my condolences to all the partners who have been uninvited to the party with VMware for reasons sources say were because they poached system engineers.
 And yet didn’t I just read about VMware poaching from Amazon’s crew?

-Furthermore I can’t help thinking about the meeting I attended this week to review VSAN and I’m left wondering how VSAN will play out with EMC long term.
+Furthermore, I can’t help thinking about the meeting I attended this week to review VSAN and I’m left wondering how VSAN will play out in EMC long term.
 Is VSAN only a step towards EMC’s new product line of Converged Infrastructure Appliances?
 I am normally very positive about VMware but I see something brewing…

 To learn more about how vSphere works, we recommend reading our guide to VMware training for beginners.